davidfcarr/quick-playground/readme.txt

 - Test new designs in a WordPress Playground environment.

+Pro Version Upgrades

+- Save changes for future playground sessions, allowing you to keep experimenting.
+You can also create demo environments separate from your live website content, for example to showcase themes, plugins, or hosting services.

 - Sync changes back to your live website (experimental feature).

-- Includes a library of recommended modern block themes for testing.